-Q: What can you tell us about the health & safety adjustments you’re making for this summer in response to COVID-19?
+Q: What can you tell us about the health & safety adjustments you’ve made in response to COVID-19?
 A: The health and safety of our staff, students, families, board, and broader GlassRoots community are top of mind.
 Some of the many things we’re keeping an eye on will be:

 Offering programs via video links with kits to support hands-on participation